Seetimaarr: Plot

-Karthik is an assistant bank manager in Kadiyam, Rajamundry whose purpose is to coach the women's Kabbadi team to fulfill his father's dream of opening a sports academy.
+Karthik is an assistant bank manager in Kadiyam, Rajahmundry whose purpose is to coach the women's Kabaddi team to fulfill his father's dream of opening a sports academy.
 His goal is to represent Andhra Pradesh state at the Women Kabaddi National Championship and trains the girls from the village, where they leave for Delhi.
 They meet Jwala Reddy, Karthik's classmate from the sports academy, who represents Telangana for the championship.
 Karthik's team are selected for the final, but Jwala Reddy's team lost to Punjab.
 Karthik clears the misunderstanding between him and Jwala Reddy and them renews their relationship.

 Karthik visits his brother-in-law Aravind and sister Bhoomi for Aravind's birthday party, where an assassin tries to kill Aravind and Bhoomi, but Karthik subdues the assassin, who kills him under Aravind's request.
 At the training session, Karthik's team is kidnapped by a person named Makhan Singh, who tells Karthik to finish Aravind.
 With Jwala Reddy's help, Karthik captures one of Makhan Singh's accomplices where he learns that Makhan Singh was an ex-CI, who joined the IPS to organize a crime network with the help of his brother Trilok Singh, a human trafficker and other moles from the police department, who also helps them escape from the law by eradicating evidence against him.
 Aravind, who is the SP of Ghaziabad, Uttar Pradesh eradicates Maakhan Singh's accomplices and chases Makhan Singh, who reluctantly surrenders and is arrested.
 Makhan Singh is out for vengeance against Aravind and Karthik when they killed Trilok Singh (the assassin who tried to kill Bhoomi and Aravind).

 Makhan Singh sends a video of the girls where Karthik learns about the truck and catches the driver, but the driver is shot dead by Makhan Singh's henchmen.
 Makhan Singh is released from prison and slits Shailu, who is the captain of the team, but Karthik manages to save Shailu and takes her to the medics, who survive.
 Aravind, who was spying on Karthik learns about the incident and confronts Maakhan Singh, where he gets beaten and stabbed by Makhan Singh.
 Karthik arrives and saves Aravind and the girls where he kills Makhan Singh.
 The final begins when Karthik's team wins against Punjab.
 The film ends with Karthik and his family, along with Jwala Reddy and their respective teams, inaugurating Karthik's father's sports academy.